aldebaran/urbi/doc/README.txt

 A list of changes since the previous releases.

 * share/doc/urbi-sdk.pdf
-The Urbi 2 documentation.
+The complete Urbi SDK documentation.
 Includes:

 ** A tutorial about urbiScript